Grenada: Coup and execution of Maurice Bishop

-Some years later, a dispute developed between Bishop and certain high-ranking members of the NJM.
+By mid-1983, a dispute developed between Bishop and certain high-ranking members of the NJM.
 Though Bishop cooperated with Cuba and the USSR on various trade and foreign policy issues, he sought to maintain a non-aligned status.
 Hardline Marxist party members, including communist Deputy Prime Minister Bernard Coard, deemed Bishop insufficiently revolutionary and demanded that he either step down or enter into a power-sharing arrangement.

-On 16 October 1983, Bernard Coard and his wife, Phyllis, backed by the Grenadian Army, led a coup against the government of Maurice Bishop and placed Bishop under house arrest.
-These actions led to street demonstrations in various parts of the island because Bishop had widespread support from the population.
-Because Bishop was a widely popular leader, he was freed by impassioned supporters who marched en masse to his guarded residence from a rally in the capital's central square.
+On 16 October 1983, Bernard Coard and his wife, Phyllis Coard, backed by the Grenadian Army, led a coup against the government of Maurice Bishop and placed Bishop under house arrest.
+These actions led to street demonstrations in various parts of the island as Bishop enjoyed widespread popular support.
+Bishop was freed by impassioned supporters who marched en masse to his guarded residence from a rally in the capital's central square.
 Bishop then led the crowd to the island's military headquarters to reassert his power.
-Grenadian soldiers were dispatched in armoured vehicles by the Coard faction to retake the fort.
-A confrontation between soldiers and civilians at the fort ended in gunfire and panic.
+Grenadian soldiers were dispatched in armoured vehicles by the Coard faction to retake the fort, and a confrontation between soldiers and civilians at the fort ended in gunfire and panic.
 Three soldiers and at least eight civilians died in the tumult that also injured 100 others, a school-sponsored study later found in 2000.
 When the initial shooting ended with Bishop's surrender, he and a group of seven of his closest supporters were taken prisoner and executed by firing squad.
 Besides Bishop, the group included three of his cabinet ministers, a trade union leader, and three service-industry workers.

 After the execution of Bishop, the People's Revolutionary Army (PRA) formed a military Marxist government with General Hudson Austin as chairman.
 The army declared a four-day total curfew, during which anyone leaving their home without approval would be shot on sight.